-On the Right Track A seedy-looking man walked slowly up to the farmhouse.
-"Madam," he said to the farmer's wife, may I chop some wood for you?
-I'll do it for nothing."
-The lady looked at him suspiciously.
+On the Right Track A seedy-looking man walked slowly up to e farmhouse.
+"Madam," he said to the farmer's wife. "may I chop some wood for you?
+I'll do it The lady looked at him suspiciously.
 "Do you be needin' exercise?"
 She inquired.
 "Not exactly, madam.
-The only thing I require is that you let me sit by the woodpile and paint for a few hours.
+The only thing I require is that you let me sit by the woodpile and paint for a few looked." and paint for a few hours.
 I am an artist of the old school, and I have been commissioned to do a futuristic impression of an aeroplane.
-I wish to use the woodpile as a model."
-Slaughter Ahead And then Turkey may be superstitious, in which event there will be no Mohammedan participation in the war until after Thanks-The Horrors of Peace This is a neutral land of ours:

-No fee is at our walls; But spite of all our vaunted powers Niagara Falls!
-Lines to the Hen o most serene.
-O calm, prosaic fowl; O Hen, thy laziness makes millions growl O barnyard bird, O dawdling, dowdy hen, When shall the laying mood seize thee again?
-O loudly cackling and complacent bird.
-By what elixir may thy blood be stirred?
-Source of great wealth, so plain, so simply Each day we see cold storage eggs exhumed.
+I wish to use the woodpile as a model Slaughter Ahead And then Turkey may be superstitious, in which event there will be no Mohammedan participation in the war until after Thanks- The Horrors of Peace This is a neutral land of ours; No foe is at our walls; But spite of all our vaunted powers Niagara Falls!
+Lines to the Hen O most serene, O calm, prosaic fowl: O Hen, thy laziness makes millions growl.
+O barnyard bird, O dawdling, dowdy hen, When shall the laying mood seize thee again?